joesgithub/parcel-plugin-warning/packages/parcel-plugin-ssg/README.md

 npm install parcel-plugin-ssg posthtml-expressions --save
 ```

-If you don't already have a PostHTML config in your project, add `posthtml.config.js` to the root of your project with the following contents:
+Update or add a `posthtml.config.js` to the root of your project with the following contents:

 ```
 module.exports = (ctx) => {